 But even though the medical community has halted to use of metal-on-metal implants, thousands of patients are still living with the implants and thousands more have already had an implant fail.

 These implants come from a variety of manufacturers, including:

 - Smith and Nephew

-At Meirowitz and Wasserberg, we are dedicated to helping patients with defective hip replacements make certain that they get the medical care and legal justice they need.
+At Meirowitz & Wasserberg, LLP, we are dedicated to helping patients with defective hip replacements make certain that they get the medical care and legal justice they need.
 If you or a loved one has been harmed by a hip implant, contact our New York City hip implant attorneys today.

-Complications & Consequences of a Defective Hip Implant
+Complications And Consequences Of A Defective Hip Implant

 Just a selection of the complications from defective hip implants include:

-- Stiffness and loss of range of motion (hip impingment)
+- Stiffness and loss of range of motion (hip impingement)

 - Bone fractures

 - Nerve damage